 TODO: Document what to do on Debian and derivatives.
 In the meantime, my Ubuntu boxes do what I need without FQDNs and only have hostnames.

 Give the commands hostname and hostname -f as above and insure that the results are as expected.
 Reboot and check your work again.
 Once all is well, add the files you edited to your backup set.

 In openSUSE 42.2 and 42.3, open YaST and go to System – Network Settings – Hostname/DNS – Hostname and Domain Name.
 The following settings work for me:

 In one instance on 42.3 I also had to open System – Network Settings – Global Options and change the general network settings from the default Wicked Service to the NetworkManager Service.
 I suspect this should not be necessary however.

 You will need to log out and back in before the hostname will take effect.

 TIPS AND TRICKS

-Some distributions (Ubuntu and perhaps others) ask for a computer name during a clean install.
-Provide an FQDN here and avoid the hassle of having to set it manually later.
+Some distributions (openSUSE, Ubuntu, and no doubt others) ask for a computer name during a clean install.
+Provide a name or FQDN here and avoid the hassle of having to set it manually later.